IMF24/WTDE-Launcher/README.md

 - Actually lets you remap your keyboard controls!
 No more icky AspyrConfig!
 Yay!
 - Update your config, the mod itself, and create a shortcut to the game all in the same window.
 - And more features will be coming soon!

+Things left to do:
+- Merge all config loading into a single function.
+- Finish adding options to the Graphics and Debug Settings tabs.
+- Write the save configuration system fully.
+AspyrConfig saving for keyboard mapping strings is working!